nick7nlp/Counting-Stars/README.md

 #### 2024.03.25

-- We promptly corrected some errors in the visualization code and updated all the figures in the paper and this repository.
+- We promptly corrected some mistakes in the visualization code and updated all the figures in the paper and this repository.

 - Additionally, we updated the prompts used in the English version, making the corresponding figure in the paper look better.